Florimond/tuto-write-emitter-sdk/README.md

 ```

 ...is really all it takes for a Javascript app to start a connection with Emitter and send a message.

+## The choice of the MQTT library

+Most SDKs developped by our team are based on MQTT libs distributed by the [Eclipse Paho project](http://www.eclipse.org/paho/).
+This project provide an implementation for most mainstream language, like C#, Java, Python, C, C++, ...
+But you'll easily find MQTT libs for almost any languages, and you are free to choose any implementation of MQTT in accordance with you requirements.
+For example, although the Paho project provide a embedded C implementation, you might